iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 = \mathbf{A}^\top[n+1] \frac{\partial \mathcal{L}}{\partial \mathbf{z}[n+1]} + \mathbf{C}^\top[n+1] \frac{\partial \mathcal{L}}{\partial y[n+1]}
 $$

-(Note that the above line is the same as the one in DF-II!
+(Note that the above line is the same as in DF-II!
 Just the input and output variables are changed.)

 $$
 \frac{\partial \mathcal{L}}{\partial x[n]}